IDU-CVLab/Images_Preprocessing_2nd/README.md

+* This repository is segemtnation part of the pipeline proposed [here](https://github.com/IDU-CVLab/COV19D_3rd)
 * Different egmentaion methods were compared and their performances were recorded and measured using dice similarities.
 The results were evaluated using the publicly available [COVID-19 CT segmentation dataset](http://medicalsegmentation.com/covid19/).
 * From the dataset; the "Image volumes (308 Mb)", and the "Lung masks (1 Mb)" were used for evaluation.
 * The "Image Volumes" were sliced in Z axial direction, and the slices were then segmentaed using one of the proposed segmentation methods.